illumos/ipd/ipd/0029/README.md

 In illumos, a closed source module exists for it (sdpib), which makes use of various non-public APIs.

+There are also modules "socksdp" and "sdp", which are not closed source, but are dependent upon sdpib to provide any meaningful use.
+(In theory SDP could run over other transports besides IB, but that has never been implemented for illumos.)

 Sockets Direct Protocol is also now deprecated (for about ten years or so).

 The author is unaware of any use of SDP in illumos.